yorunoken/yorunoken/README.md

 ### hey all! i'm yoru

-i love listening to music, playing games, and programing random stuff i find interesting
+i love listening to music, playing games (osu!, mostly.), and programing random stuff i find interesting
 i like collecting plushies, figurines and keychains of anime/japanese characters i like
 trying to navigate through life and complicated feelings. if you have anything you want to talk about, hit me up on <a href="https://discord.com/users/372343076578131968" target="_blank">discord</a>
 currently studying computer programming, and holy fuck tuition fees are insane